mdbtools/mdbtools/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/22wwy5d0rrmk6e3c/branch/master?svg=true)](https://ci.appveyor.com/project/mdbtools/mdbtools/branch/master)

 Welcome to the exciting world of MDB Tools!
 MDB Tools is a set of programs to help you extract data from Microsoft Access files in various settings.
+See the [NEWS](./NEWS) file for information about the latest release.

 # Components